There are three important guidelines to follow when establishing a sitting practice.

 As you were during your sitting, throughout your day’s activities, look to pause and take a long loving look on life while engaging your body, mind, and heart in a smile with love and gratitude.
 You will be bringing a loving Presence to the world around you and engaging with the Presence that sustains, holds and permeates all of life.

 The sitting practice helps to set our intention of seeing life with the eyes of the heart, express our love and gratitude to life and assists in carrying this intention into your daily life.
-As we incorporate a regular sitting practice into our daily lives our awareness of the goodness and beauty of life grows.
+As we incorporate a regular sitting practice into our daily lives our awareness of the goodness and beauty of life grows and the lens from which we view life will be one of ‘loving awareness’.
 Along the way we find ourselves trusting life and allowing ourselves to fall into love which is where our joy, peace and happiness lies.